open-cli-tools/concurrently/README.md

   Options:

     -h, --help                    output usage information
     -V, --version                 output the version number
     -k, --kill-others             kill other processes if one exits or dies --no-color                    disable colors from logging
-    -p, --prefix [prefix]  prefix used in logging for each process.
-Possible values: pid, none, command
+    -p, --prefix <prefix>         prefix used in logging for each process.
+    Possible values: index, pid, command, none.
+Default: index

+    -r, --raw                     output only raw output of processes, disables prettifying and colors -l, --prefix-length <length>  limit how many characters of the command is displayed in prefix.
+    The option can be used to shorten long commands.
+    Works only if prefix is set to "command".
+Default: 10

   Examples:

    - Kill other processes if one exits or dies

        $ concurrent --kill-others "grunt watch" "http-server"

+   - Output nothing more than stdout+stderr of child processes

+       $ concurrent --raw "npm run watch-less" "npm run watch-js"

+   - Normal output but without colors e.g. when logging to file

+       $ concurrent --no-color "grunt watch" "http-server" > log

   For more details, visit https://github.com/kimmobrunfeldt/concurrently
 ```